MariusTBjercke/BlizzlikeCMS/README.md

 In order to log in to the administration panel, use the same credentials as your server accounts with admin rights.

-**If you are going to edit the stylesheet/javascript files you are going to need <a href="https://nodejs.org">Node.js</a> installed as this project comes with watcher/sass/minimizer scripts.**
+**If you are going to edit the stylesheet/javascript files you are going to need <a href="https://nodejs.org">Node.js</a> installed as this project comes with watcher/sass scripts.**

 **First setup Node by running the command "npm install".
-Then you can run "gulp" or "gulp watch" to start using the watcher.**
+Then you can run "npm run watch" to start using the watcher.**

 **PS: This is still a work in progress, but I will try to update the project frequently.**